-The defensive interval ratio is a variation on the quick ratio.
-This ratio uses the same set of liquid assets to determine how long a business can continue to pay its bills.
+The defensive interval ratio compares a set of liquid assets to expenditure levels to determine how long a business can keep paying its bills.
 There is no correct answer to the number of days over which existing assets will provide sufficient funds to support company operations.
-Instead, review the measurement over time to see if the defensive interval is declining; this is an indicator that the company’s buffer of liquid assets is gradually declining in proportion to its immediate payment liabilities.
+Instead, review the measurement over time to see if the defensive interval is declining; this is an indicator that the company’s buffer of liquid assets is gradually declining in proportion to its immediate payment obligations.

 To calculate the defensive interval ratio, aggregate the amounts of cash, marketable securities, and trade accounts receivable on hand, and then divide by the average amount of daily expenditures.
 Note that the denominator is not the average amount of expenses, since this can exclude any ongoing expenditures made for assets.
 Also, only put trade accounts receivable in the numerator, since other receivables (such as from officers of the company) may not be collectible in the short term.
 The formula is: